 This Irish brown bread ice cream recipe may sound out of the ordinary but it is absolutely delicious.

 While ice cream was considered a luxury in the 19th century, brown bread has been a staple of the Irish diet since the Great Hunger in the 1840s.
-Brown bread is a taste that is synonymous with Irish food.
+Today, brown bread is a taste that is synonymous with Irish food.

 Though some might scoff at the idea of bread-flavored ice cream, one bite and they’ll be hooked.